dimitar-sudo/smart-scheduler-ai/README.md

 ## License

-This project is suitable to be released under the MIT License.
-Add a LICENSE file at the repo root if you want to publish.
+This project is licensed under the MIT License — meaning you're free to use, modify, and distribute it with attribution.
+See [LICENSE](LICENSE) for full terms.

 ---